tsoernes/kwin-quick-tile-2/README.md

 This KWin Script extends the quick tiling functionality in KDE.
-It adds four shortcuts which behave similar to the 2x2 Snap feature introduced in Windows 10, which in addition allows tiling windows to the top or the bottom half of the screen.
+It adds four shortcuts which behave similarly to the 2x2 Snap feature in Windows 10, and in addition allows tiling windows to the top or the bottom half of the screen.

 Tested and compatible with multi-monitor setups.